-Not all that long ago, in-person classroom training was how corporations prepared their sales force to engage in selling activities.
+Not all that long ago, in-person classroom training was how companies prepared their sales force to engage in selling activities.
 They’d provide instructor-led classes that took reps out of their work environments for days at a time.
-Cumbersome paper binders and manuals were used for reference, being updated maybe one or twice a year, if ever.
+Cumbersome paper binders and manuals were used for reference, being updated maybe once or twice a year, if ever.

 Digital learning minimizes or eliminates in-person events

 Allows completion of pre-work, as well as post-work reinforcement, so that in-person training and coaching are kept to a minimum.
 This reduces the impact and costs associated with these sessions.
 Pre-work allows participants to prepare before attendance, so that any in-person time may be dedicated to discussion and practice, instead of instruction and one-sided demonstration.

 Post-work and ongoing learning is easily delivered in micro-learning modules.
 According to research by Hermann Ebbinghaus, these small, frequent sessions over time produce better knowledge retention and skills development when compared to less-frequent sessions.
 Digitization allows for the provision of these bite-sized learning modules that have minimal impact on schedules.
 They also reinforce lessons learned during live sessions.

-Gamification is often a characteristic of digital learning.
+Gamification is often part of digital learning.
 It makes it more engaging and enjoyable, encouraging increased participation and improved outcomes.